pteradigm/RxInferKServe.jl/docs/CI_CD_OPTIMIZATIONS.md

 ### After
 1. **Architecture Selection**:
+   - All builds: linux/amd64 only
-   - PRs: Build only linux/amd64 (reduces build time by ~50%)
+   - Rationale: Reduces build time from 3.5h to ~1h
-   - Main branch: Build both architectures
+   - ARM support can be added later based on demand

 2. **Improved Layer Caching**:
    - Copy Project.toml/Manifest.toml first